There are over 600 million blogs on the web. And more than six million blog posts are published daily.

 As you browse the available templates, you can click any of them for a preview.
 When you find something you like, click Import Complete Site.
 On the next screen, check all the boxes and click Import.

-Much of the work is automatically done, but you’ll probably want to make a few more changes.
+Much of the work is automatically done, but you’ll probably want to make a few more changes to build a blog of your liking.
 These will include adding your own logo and editing the content/images in the pages which were created from your starter template.

 To change your sitewide settings, like the logo, you can go to Appearance > Customize.
 To edit content/images in pages or create new pages, keep reading.